uni-china-developer/webapp/cloud/README.md

 Item Array base on the receive format.

-In case of the request URL is
+In case of the request is
 ```
 /baodim/api/request?date=2018-06-08&shop=PNS031
 ```